Theurrien/nutrition/README.md

 This will use the `search_foods` tool to find foods matching "apple" in the database.

+### Searching for Recipes

+"Find bread recipes in the Swiss Nutrition Database"

+This will use the `search_recipes` tool to search specifically for recipes containing the term "bread".

 ### Getting Food Details

 "What's the nutritional information for chocolate in the Swiss database?"